pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/22_text_and_image_grid.md

 sort: 22
 ---

-# Image Only (Text Overlay)
+# Text and Image - Grid

 ![Image of the image only text overlay module online](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/22_image_only_text_overlay_online.png)

-This is a variation of the image-only module, which includes a clickable text overlay.
+This is the grid variation of the text and image module, which includes a clickable text overlay.

 ## Enabling / Disabling